ylacaute/ez-Dashing/README.md

  development but already usable for production.
 I am aware that many things could be improved, feel free to contribute !

+/!\ Huge work still in progress, master is currently broken, only documentation (npm run doc) is available.
+I am currently doing a huge refactoring and try to create a pure json generic widget :)

 __Guidelines__

  - Responsive